Curating 'Sustainable Futures Exhibition'

 RISD x Hyundai Partnership

-The Sustainable Futures exhibition was the culmination of a year-long collaboration between Hyundai Motor Group and the Rhode Island School of Design (RISD), facilitated through sponsored studios and fellowships across 13 academic departments: Architecture, Ceramics, Digital + Media, Film/Animation/Video, Global Arts and Culture, Glass, Graphic Design, Illustration, Industrial Design, Photography, Printmaking, Sculpture, and Nature–Culture –Sustainability Studies.
+The Sustainable Futures exhibition is an ongoing multi-year collaboration between Hyundai Motor Group and the Rhode Island School of Design (RISD), facilitated through sponsored studios and fellowships across 13 departments: Architecture, Ceramics, Digital + Media, Film/Animation/Video, Global Arts and Culture, Glass, Graphic Design, Illustration, Industrial Design, Photography, Printmaking, Sculpture, and Nature–Culture –Sustainability Studies.

 Img.1-8 Participant projects ranging from biomimicry to biophilia for nature-based designs.

 My role involved actively supporting the curatorial and graphic design teams to ensure the exhibition reflected the richness and diversity of the student work.
-With projects ranging from biomaterial experiments in Ceramics to speculative transportation concepts from Industrial Design, curating the show required careful storytelling and sequencing.
-I facilitated communication between departments and helped map out an exhibition that communicated not just individual projects, but a broader narrative about the role of design in reshaping our ecological future.
-The resulting exhibition was not just a display—it was an experience of interwoven practices, processes, and visions.
+With projects ranging from biomaterial experiments in Ceramics to speculative robotic concepts from Industrial Design, curating the show required careful storytelling and sequencing.
+In this, I facilitated communication between departments and helped map out an exhibition that communicated individual projects, as well as a broader narrative about the role of biodesign in reshaping our ecological and social futures and world-views.

 Img.9-14 Mockups of placing selected exhibits on pedestals.

-The spatial layout of the show was designed to evoke an ecosystem of ideas, with an open and adaptable format allowing each department’s work to breathe while also engaging in dialogue with neighboring pieces.
+The spatial layout of the show was designed to evoke an ecosystem of ideas, with an open and adaptable format allowing each department’s work to breathe while also engaging in dialogue with adjacent themes.
 I assisted with the physical installation of structures, AV components, and lighting, contributing to a modular and accessible design.
-We designed zones around thematic clusters—materials, mobility, systems, and storytelling—and prioritized visibility and flow across disciplines.
-The physical experience emphasized both craft and concept, honoring RISD's unique balance of the two.
+We designed zones around thematic clusters - materials, mobility, systems, and storytelling - and prioritized visibility and flow across disciplines.

 Fig.1 Top view of spatial design with pedestals, central frame, and walls.